Find Your Energy-Boosting Routine

 Naturally, all human beings intrinsically have a set of ingrained habits that form their current morning activities – the time we get up, whether we eat breakfast, a shower, watching the news, and a plethora of other things that typically run subconsciously.
 However, for many people, their morning can equate to random chaos – something that needs to be assessed with honesty if you're looking to enhance happiness and achieve more.

-In contrast, the concept of a structured morning routine, entails making conscious choices about activities that can positively impact your body and brain.
+In contrast, the concept of a perfect morning routine, entails making conscious choices about activities that can positively impact your body and brain.
 While used for eons of time by successful people, the concept has emerged as something of a trend during the last decade, thanks to social media, the growing number of internet entrepreneurs, advances in neuroscience, and a greater general interest in optimising the mind and body.

 While everyone has a different genetic code and circardium rhythm (hence why you may intrinsically be more of an 'Early bird' of 'Night owl'), what you during in the 60 minutes after waking, can significantly affect which version of you plays the day.
 For example, cultivating a positive mindset and productive brainwave patterns, can help you optimise productivity, mindfully react to problems and reduce stress throughout the day.

-Creating an Effective Morning Routine
+Creating The Perfect Morning Routine

 Once your morning has an integral base, you can consider endless strategies that social media lifestyle coaches, entrepreneurs and elite performers adhere to.
 However, following every morning routine fad can also be a potential ego trap – becoming a competition to see who can do the most leftfield activity before breakfast.
 Fortunately, there are several science supported activities that are legitimately likely to improve your happiness, productivity and life.